 Please note: If you delegated candidates prior to November 17, 2022, your auto-compounded percentage for each delegation is set to 0% by default.
 You can review the section below on How to Make Changes to Auto-Compounded Percentage to make changes to your existing delegations.

-To delegate a candidate, head to the staking dashboard by scrolling down to the Staking section and clicking on Manage delegations.
+To delegate a candidate, head to the staking dashboard by expanding the Staking dropdown and clicking on Overview.

 From the staking dashboard, you will be able to add stake and delegate collator candidates, modify existing stakes, and get an overall glimpse of your staking activity.

 To delegate a candidate, the first step you’ll need to take is to determine the candidate you want to delegate.
 To get started, you can click on Select a collator.

 The collator menu will open up and you will be able to see data for each of the collators in the active and waiting pools.

 This example uses the following collator candidate account: 0xf5fE1e0f92A2d7a8e0d848E8327e24fFfD2718a3 (PureStake-01) – Please do your own research on which collator candidate to select.